History of the Republic of Ireland: Relationship with Northern Ireland 1945–present

-However, the PIRA successfully used the South as a safe haven in order to sustain its campaign against the British in Northern Ireland, widely owning to the sympathy of the Southern Irish population.
+However, the PIRA successfully used the South as a safe haven in order to sustain its campaign against the British in Northern Ireland, widely owing to the sympathy of the Southern Irish population.
 Irish historian Gearóid Ó Faoleán wrote for The Irish Times that "[t]hroughout the country, republicans were as much a part of their communities as any others.
 Many were involved in the GAA or other local organisations and their neighbours could, to paraphrase [Irish writer Tim Pat] Coogan, quietly and approvingly mutter about the 'boys' – and then go off without a qualm the next day to vote for a political party aggressively opposed to the IRA."
 Shannon Airport and Cork and Cobh harbours were used extensively by the IRA for arms importation overseas during the early 1970s aided by sympathetic workers on-site.
 Most IRA training camps were located in the republic, as did safe houses and arms factories.
 The vast majority of the finances used in the IRA campaign came from criminal and legitimate activities in the Republic of Ireland rather than overseas sources.
 Large numbers of improvised explosive devices and firearms were manufactured by IRA members and supporters in Southern Ireland and then transported into Northern Ireland and England for use against targets in these regions.
 For example, one IRA arms factory near Stannaway Road, Dublin, was producing six firearms a day in 1973.
 An arms factory in the County Dublin village of Donabate in 1975 was described as "a centre for the manufacture of grenades, rockets and mortars."
 Gelignite stolen from quarries, farms and construction sites in the Republic was behind the 48,000lbs of explosives detonated in Northern Ireland in the first six months of 1973 alone.
 IRA training ranged from basic small arms and explosives manufacturing to heavy machine guns, overseen by Southern Irish citizens, including a former member of the Irish Defence Forces.
 Thousands of Irish citizens in the Republic joined the IRA throughout the conflict; for example, the assassination of Louis Mountbatten in August 1979 was carried out by IRA member Thomas McMahon from Monaghan.

 In 1985, the Irish government was part of the Anglo-Irish Agreement, in which the British government recognised that the Irish government had a role to play in a future peace settlement in the North.
 In 1994, the Irish government was heavily involved in negotiations which brought about an IRA ceasefire.